Education

 5. Building research and evidence based advocacy resources and building capacity of the workforce to advance continued knowledge and innovations effective in promoting a whole-person, whole-family and whole-community construct of health and well-being.

-Honors and Awards
+Honors & Awards

 2017

-Association of Maternal and Child Health John MacQueen Award
+Association of Maternal and Child Health, John MacQueen Award

 2012

-MCH National Outstanding Leadership Award
+Coalition for Excellence in MCH Epidemiology, National Outstanding Leadership Award

 2001

-Family Voices National Angel Award
+Family Voices, National Angel Award

 1992-1996